Technology & Science Education

 • Initiates VESD funding mechanism and attracts PPP Arrangement for VESD Programs deliveries and infrastructural development.

-• Develops and contribute to the preparation and publication of national report, information handbooks, manuals, statistical data etc on Vocational Education in Nigeria.
+• Develops and contributes to the preparation and publication of national report, information handbooks, manuals, statistical data etc on Vocational Education in Nigeria.

 • Any other activities that may be assigned to the Division.